 International & Cross-Cultural:

-Adventures Cross-Country Gap semester programs offer an educational and cultural bridge between high school and college.
-ARCC Gap Semesters are an opportunity to live, work, learn and explore in some of the greatest classrooms on earth.
-ARCC Gap Semesters have a rich academic fabric complementing each and every location, highlighting regional issues that are directly linked to global challenges.
+ARCC Gap Semesters offer an educational and cultural bridge between high school and college.
+They are an opportunity to live, work, learn and explore in some of the greatest classrooms on earth.
+ARCC Gap Semesters have a rich educational fabric complementing each and every location, highlighting regional issues that are directly linked to global challenges.

 AMIGOS operates quality, youth-led programs throughout the Americas which improve the health and well-being of millions.
 Supported by a vigorous network of Pan-American chapters and partner agencies and a sound financial base, youth from diverse backgrounds and from throughout the Americas challenge themselves and expand their world view by participating in self-directed, meaningful service with communities different from their own.